 - Seeing an abundance of wasps flying around is probably one of the biggest indicators that you might have a wasp issue.

 - Nest sightings: Wasps are likely to make their nests in sheltered spots.
 You’re likely to find wasps’ nests under trees, in wall cavities, under eaves, or in your shed or garages.

 What wasps and wasps' nests look like

-There are quite a few different types of wasp so we'll lay out the difference between wasps and their more dangerous relatives, the hornet and yellow jacket to help you in your quest.
+There are quite a few different types of wasp so we'll lay out the difference between wasps and their more dangerous relatives, the hornet and yellow jacket, to help you in your quest for how to identify bugs in your home.
 Common wasps are large buzzing insects with yellow and black striped, wasp-waisted bodies.

 Here's a little more on each of them: